bootcoder/tipsNtricks/README.md

   - __Sublime__ (my preference)
   - __Atom__
+  - __VIM__

   If one of these is not your go to option you are denying yourself valuable resources on many fronts.

   - As an OSX user you have a kickass development environment on your computer.
-  - Not knowing how to navigate that environment can be a serious determent on the job.
+  - Not knowing how to navigate that environment can be a serious detriment on the job.
   - Sublime in particular has a metric ton of keyboard shortcuts that can greatly increase your efficiency as a dev.

 Remote editors like: